arizonatribe/vanillas/README.md

 # Futilities

 Function utility helpers for JavaScript.
 Comparable to [Lodash](https://lodash.com) or [Ramda](https://ramdajs.com), but faster.
-Even outperforms native implementations (or leverages native implementations that are messy to type out).
+In some cases it even outperforms native implementations (or leverages native implementations that are messy to type out).

 ## Installation